dada777/learngit/readme.txt

  I want to fuck YangShuo today.
  Git has a  mutable index called stage.
  Git tracks changes
- Creating a new breach is quick.
+ Creating a new breach is quick & simple.